yyl-20020115/imaginary_number_i/README.md

 The current license is: Creative Commons Zero v1.0 Universal, and please contact me if there's any copyright issue.

+P.S.
+You're always welcome to translate this paper from Chinese into other languages.

 Best Regards,

 Wei Yang